Caden64/blog/src/data/RustForRustaceans.md

 ## What makes Rust different

-Rust is a programing language that typically is in 10% of the speed of C and C++ programing languages used extensively by the Linux Foundation and Microsoft while being as memory safe as possible.
+Rust is a programing language that typically is in 10% of the speed of C and C++ programing languages used extensively by the Linux Foundation and Microsoft while being as memory safe with little opportunity to shoot yourself in the foot.

 ### What does Rust do exactly?